rt-2/RageMP-SAARPV-voiceChat/README.md

 Also I am aiming toward a VoIP version of this (server-side, not peer-to-peer).
 I continue the project when possible.

 Thank you for the testing: Amata, Austin, BlackBlitch, Bouzigoloum, James Cole, Kiper, LukEL, Mos, StreetGT.

+**EDIT: THe server-side version will not be public, because I got disrespected heavily by the staffs of "rage multiplayer" I do not want to contribute to their community anymore**